Join our Undergraduate Open Days

 • Marketing Assistant;

 Events are organised whereby graduates return to campus to talk to current students about their careers, how to find opportunities and the wide variety of roles available to both Mathematics and Music graduates.
 The annual Mathematics Careers Fair involves employers coming to campus who are specifically interested in mathematics graduates.
-We are also home to the Centre for Early Music Performance and Research (CEMPR); the Centre for Composition and Associated Studies (COMPASS); and Birmingham Electroacoustic Music Studios (BEAST).

 Developing your career

-The University of Birmingham is the 3rd most targeted university by the country’s top graduate employers according to The Graduate Market 2023 report [PDF - 1.4MB].
+The University of Birmingham is the top choice for the UK's major employers searching for graduate recruits, according to The Graduate Market 2024 report.
 Our Careers Network are here to offer you tailored, expert advice on your career plans and support you with finding and applying for jobs, internships and further study.
 There are hundreds of events to help you meet potential employers and learn more about the breadth of opportunities and career sectors available to you.

 Support will be offered to you covering the whole job application process, including CVs, LinkedIn, application forms, interviews and assessment centres.
 You can also email our experienced Careers Advisors and College Teams to review your applications or answer any careers related question, alongside our on campus and online 1:1 appointments.

-We have a number of exclusive Internship Programmes such as our Cultural Internships, which will give you paid, professional experience to set you apart in the graduate market.
-We also offer work experience bursaries, which allow you to apply for funding to support you during any unpaid internships.
+We have a number of exclusive work experience programmes such as our B-Experienced programme, which will give you professional experience to set you apart in the graduate market.
+We also offer work experience bursaries, which allow you to apply for funding to support you during any unpaid internships in the UK and rest of the world.

 First years can take part in The Birmingham Project, with themes including celebrating arts and culture and shaping a global society.
 There’s also a successful Mentoring Programme, where you can gain access to experienced Mentors who can empower, inspire and inform you about their experiences.
 As a University of Birmingham student you will also be given access to LinkedIn Learning giving free access to real world training courses to kick-start your careers.